satellytes/satellytes.com/data/pages/services.md

 With around 20 years of experience in the design and implementation of digital interfaces, we cover the entire spectrum of the user experience (UX).
 The small, visible part of it is the user interface (UI).
 The large, invisible one (UX) is much more relevant for achieving your business goals.
-Because only with user-friendly, easily user-friendly, easy-to-understand journeys across all end devices, user groups, and usage contexts, users - and therefore you - reach your goal.
+Because only with user-friendly, easy-to-understand journeys across all end devices, user groups, and usage contexts, users - and therefore you - reach your goal.

-For our enterprise customers, we conceptualize and design websites with modern, ergonomic and well thought-out UX standards and best practices, adhere to accessibility guidelines, constantly test, measure and, if desired, provide all components in a well-structured and expandable design system. available.
+For our enterprise customers, we conceptualize and design websites with modern, ergonomic and well thought-out UX standards and best practices, adhere to accessibility guidelines, constantly test, measure and, if desired, provide all components in a well-structured and expandable design system.

 + Information Architecture (and Navigation)
 + Information/Content Design (Readability, Scalability, Consistency, Density, Sizes)